javascript-tutorial/en.javascript.info/1-js/4-object-basics/07-object-toprimitive/article.md

 **The only mandatory thing: these methods must return a primitive.**

 An operation that initiated the conversion gets that primitive, and then continues to work with it, applying further conversions if necessary.

 For instance:

-- All mathematical operations except binary plus apply `ToNumber` after `ToPrimitive` with `"number"` hint:
+- Mathematical operations (except binary plus) apply `ToNumber` after `ToPrimitive` with `"number"` hint:

     ```js run
     let obj = {
       toString() { // toString handles all ToPrimitive in the absense of other methods
         return "2";
       }
     };